the leader we need now

 for Montgomery County Executive

-Evan was first elected in 2018, making history as the first openly gay man to serve on the Montgomery County Council.
-He is currently in his second term as an At-Large member.
+In 2018, Evan made history as the first openly gay man elected to the Montgomery County Council.
+Now in his second term as an At-Large member, he's built a record of real results.

-As an environmental and social justice leader, he successfully led the initiative to make public buses free for all children under the age of 18, expanded food composting for residents and restaurants, and amended the county charter to add two additional council districts.
+As an environmental and social justice advocate, Evan successfully led the initiative to make public buses fare-free for everyone, expanded composting programs, and increased political representation by adding two new Council districts.

-Prior to joining the Council, Evan spent 12 years as a CNN journalist, where he covered the U.S. Congress, presidential campaigns and national politics.
-He also served as a contractor for the Department of Veterans Affairs and the executive director of Gandhi Brigade Youth Media, an innovative after school youth program dedicated to empowering immigrant and low-income students.
+Before joining the Council, Evan spent 12 years as a CNN journalist covering Congress, presidential campaigns, and national politics.
+He also served as a contractor for the Department of Veterans Affairs and as executive director of Gandhi Brigade Youth Media, an innovative after-school program empowering immigrant and low-income students.